-It is the Trust’s vision to Inspire Participation through Opportunity in Selwyn.
+It is the Trust’s vision to Inspire Participation through Opportunity and Leadership in Selwyn.
 By doing so the Trust will achieve its mission to enrich people’s lives and community well being through sport and recreation.

 The Trust is proud to have a range of vastly experienced personnel guiding its operations and involvements in the Selwyn District.

 Aaron Ford – Chair

 Aaron and his family decided they wanted to live in a family friendly community and moved to Leeston from Christchurch 14 years ago.
 Aaron has played Team Sports all of his life and can still be found on the Rugby Paddock as an active member of the Southbridge Eels Golden Oldies Team.
 Aaron also enjoyed his time in Coaching and Club Administration with Ellesmere Football Club & Selwyn Football and has recently become a Committee Member for Ellesmere A&P Association as he enjoys giving back to the community that has supported his family.

 Emma comes from a medical background.
 She is the owner of Leeston Physiotherapy and co-founder of Ellesmere Road Runners.
 Southland born, Emma has been working in Selwyn since 2005.
 She has been involved in various sports as a player, coach and administrator and is currently a member of Ellesmere Netball and the Down River Kayak clubs.
 Emma is a co-founder of Ellesmere Road Runners, completed Coast to Coast 2013 as a kayaker in a team and Challenge Wanaka Half in 2015.